razionchung/User-Interactive-Social-Media-Platform/README.md

 ### 4. Natural Language Search

 Uses should be able to search (1) for people, and (2) for posts.
 These should use *retrieval-augmented generation* over the indexed content of actors, movie reviews, and posts; and should use a Large Language Model to find the best matches.

-**EC**: ensure the search results return links so users can add friend / follow / interest based on the returned results.

 ### Security and Scalability